commonlyjs/commonly/README.md

 ### Why Commonly?
 Commonly is a general-purpose library that expands on the JavaScript API, similar libraries do exist, but none I could be happy with.

-What I wanted is to have a solid unopinionated general-purpose library without any hidden unnecessary gimmicks.
+What I wanted is to have a solid unopinionated utility library without any hidden unnecessary gimmicks.
-A toolkit library that could be easily extended by its user.
+A toolkit library that could adjust to any codebase.
 Here is [my take on the issue](https://imgs.xkcd.com/comics/standards.png), presenting Commonly.

 #### Key features
 * Every function is pure, they will never mutate your data.